yusufozturk/panther/docs/gitbook/log-analysis/panther-fields.md

 # Panther's Standard Fields

-Panther's log processing applies normalization fields (IPs, domains, etc) to all log records.
+Panther's log analysis applies normalization fields (IPs, domains, etc) to all log records.
 These fields provide standard names for attributes across all data sources enabling fast and easy data correlation.

 For example, each data source has a time that an event occurred, but each data source will likely not name the attribute the same, nor is it guaranteed that the associated time has a timezone consistent with other data sources.